seek4science/seek/help/user-guide/bulk-change-sharing-permission.md

 You can change the sharing policy and permissions for your assets in batch.

-Find the button “Batch permission changes” by clicking the menu “My profile”;
+Find the button “Batch permission changes” by clicking the menu “My profile”.

 ![My profile](images/user-guide/bulk-permission-change/link-to-button.png){:.screenshot}